Chandrashekhar Joshi

-Chandrashekhar "Chan" Janardan Joshi (born July 22, 1953, at Wai, Maharashtra, India) is an Indian-American experimental plasma physicist.
-He is known for his pioneering work in plasma-based particle acceleration techniques for which he won the 2006 James Clerk Maxwell Prize for Plasma Physics.
+Chandrashekhar Janardan Joshi (born July 22, 1953, at Wai, Maharashtra, India) is an Indian–American experimental plasma physicist.
+He is known for his pioneering work in plasma-based particle acceleration techniques for which he won the 2006 James Clerk Maxwell Prize for Plasma Physics and the 2023 Hannes Alfvén Prize (with Pisin Chen and James Rosenzweig).

 Joshi was elected a member of the National Academy of Engineering in 2014 for contributions to development of laser- and beam-driven plasma accelerators.
 He is currently Distinguished Professor of Electrical Engineering, the director of the Center for High Frequency Electronics and the head of the Neptune Laboratory for Advanced Accelerator Research at UCLA.

 Early life and education

 Joshi had his primary education at Dravid High school, Wai.
 While in 9th grade, he was selected by 'Pestalozzi Children's village Trust' in England and went to England for his further studies.

 He received his B.Sc.
 (1974) in nuclear engineering from the University of London and Ph.D.
 (1978) in applied physics from the University of Hull, which are both in the United Kingdom.
 Following a two-year stint as a research associate at the National Research Council of Canada, where he worked on laser-plasma interactions, he joined UCLA first as a researcher and became a faculty member since 1988.